BenYak1/vlan-ospf-pkt/README.md

 ## Overview
 Packet Tracer lab that recreates a small campus network from scratch.
-The design demonstrates Layer‑2 and Layer‑3 fundamentals, dynamic routing, network services and basic device hardening—skills expected from a junior system / network administrator.
+The design demonstrates Layer‑2 and Layer‑3 fundamentals, dynamic routing, network services and basic device hardening.

 ## Topology